All European Academies: Working Groups

-The core of the scientific work of ALLEA is performed by its Working Groups.
-ALLEA Working Groups are advisory bodies concerned with specific issues and providing advice and guidance on matters related to science, science management and science policy on the European level.
-Their activities and services may vary from advising decision-makers and the general public to producing memoranda, statements, position papers or reports published under the auspices of ALLEA.
+ALLEA working groups advise on matters related to science, science management and science policy on the European level.

 SAPEA

-ALLEA, jointly with four other European academy networks, forms part of the EU-funded SAPEA (Science Advice for Policy by European Academies) project, bringing together knowledge and expertise of Fellows from over 100 Academies across Europe.
-SAPEA provides interdisciplinary, independent and evidence based-scientific advice on policy issues to the European Commission and the European public in the context of the European Commission's Scientific Advice Mechanism.
+ALLEA, jointly with four other European academy networks, forms part of the EU-funded SAPEA (Science Advice for Policy by European Academies) project, with fellows from over 100 Academies across Europe.
+SAPEA advises on policy issues to the European Commission and the European public in the context of the European Commission's Scientific Advice Mechanism.